-Brown maple wood furniture is very popular—in fact brown maple is one of the most popular wood types on DutchCrafters.
+Brown maple furniture is very popular—in fact brown maple is one of the most popular wood types on DutchCrafters.
 But many people ask, what is brown maple?
-This video answers that question, with brown maple pros and cons and all you need to know about brown maple wood.
+This video answers that question, with brown maple pros and cons and all you need to know about brown maple wood furniture.
 Maple furniture makes a great choice for furniture of all rooms and styles.

 Is brown maple the right hardwood for me?
 Let’s look at some of the distinctives of brown maple wood.
 Brown maple is not a type of tree.
 Rather, it’s the lumber taken from the heartwood: the center of maple trees.
 Hard maple, by contrast, is sapwood taken from the outer section of the log.

 Brown maple wood, like cherry, is one of the softer hardwoods.
 It’s very durable and great for many uses but may sustain dents and nicks slightly more easily than walnut or oak furniture.
 Your exploration of brown maple wood really begins with the grain pattern.
 Brown maple is best known for variation, with quirky grain pattern and an irregular finish.
 In a natural or light finish, you’ll notice gray-green mineral streaking through the wood.
 For this reason, we often recommend a darker finish on brown maple.
 Additionally, it will take stain unpredictably, leaving some sections significantly darker than others.